green-fox-academy/myfirstapp-syllabus/week02/exercises/git-classroom.md

 ### Check it
 - Push these commits to the origin
 - Check: Is there a green tick or a red cross for your commit in your origin repository?
+  - There should be a red cross, because you haven't asnwered the quiz yet.

 If you see a yellow dot more than a minute just refresh the page.